OpenOverlayRouter/oor/README.md

 Network Prerequisites
 ---------------------

-Running a LISPmob device on the public Internet requires the following:
+Running a Open Overlay Router device on the public Internet requires the following:

 xTR - MN